aleksandramitrovic/DRUS/README.md

 # Distribuirani upravljacki sistemi
 The basic theme of this subject is DCS (Distributed Control System).
+A Distributed Control System is a computerised control system for a process or plant usually with a alrge number of control loops in which autonomous controllers are distributed throughout the system, but there is the central operatot supervisory control.